threlte/threlte/.changeset/weak-rocks-complain.md

 "@threlte/core": patch
 ---

-Sanitize attrs before geometry.dispose.
-This fixes crash when attach cleanup leaves an attribute undefined which threejs cannot handle.
+Do not preserve attribute values that were not present before attachment when attach cleanup is called.